zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    * **`components.gateway.apiml.security.oidc.introspectUrl`**
     Specifies the full URL to the introspect endpoint of the OIDC provider.
 The OIDC token is sent to the provider's introspect endpoint for external validation.

+ * **`components.gateway.apiml.security.oidc.identityMapperUser`**
-Optionally,  configure API ML access to the external user identity mapper.
+ (Optional) Configure API ML access to the external user identity mapper.
 Provide the properties `identityMapperUser` and `identityMapperUrl` if they are different from the default values.

-  * **`components.gateway.apiml.security.oidc.identityMapperUser`**

   **Note:** Skip this step if the user calling the identity mapping API is the same as the Zowe runtime userId (`ZWESVUSR` by default).

   To authenticate to the mapping API, a JWT is sent with the request.
 The token represents the user that is configured with this property.
 User authorization is required to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`.
 Permissions are set up during installation with the `ZWESECUR` JCL or workflow.

 **Example:**